nautobot/nautobot-app-golden-config/docs/navigating-sot-agg.md

 * The ability to have a single GraphQL query to aggregate information.
 * The ability to modify data with a "transposer" function.
-* The usage of config contexts and the nautobot's native git platform.
+* The usage of config contexts and the Nautobot's native git platform.

 # GraphQL